Greek: ἄλλη δόξα ἡλίου, καὶ ἄλλη δόξα σελήνης, καὶ ἄλλη δόξα ἀστέρων, ἀστὴρ γὰρ ἀστέρος διαφέρει ἐν δόξῃ. (WH)

 David Garland (BECNT): Mentioning the stars might be intended to bring to mind the glorious state of those resurrected from the dead, who are likened to astral bodies (Dan.
 12:2–3; Matt.
 13:43; Wis.
 3:7; 2 Bar.
 51:10; so D. Martin 1995: 118–20).[8]
 Paul’s point is that the resurrection body is not a reanimated corpse but something of a completely different order that is appropriate to celestial existence.
 Since the Corinthians recognize that heavenly bodies differ from earthly bodies, they should not expect the resurrected body to be a recycled earthly body.

 EGF: The discussion by Anthony Thiselton in his 1 Corinthians commentary merits reading: both he and Garland present some refined points about 1 Cor.
 15:41, but hardly anyone I've read says much about Greek astronomy when commenting on the expression, "star differs from star in glory."
-I sometimes wonder how much Paul knew about ancient Greek astronomy and figures like Aristarchus or Ptolemy.
-The work of classifying stars according to their magnitude was already under way in antiquity: that is one reason I find Aristarchus to be such a compelling figure.
+I sometimes wonder how much Paul knew about ancient Greek astronomy and figures like Aristarchus, Hipparchus or Ptolemy.
+The work of classifying stars by magnitude was already underway in antiquity: that is one reason why I find Hipparchus to be such a compelling figure.

 The works I consulted also point out that 1 Corinthians 15:39-41 likely draws upon Genesis 1.
 Moreover, notice the syntactical order in verse 41, how Paul goes from sun to moon to stars, and the repeated occurrence of the adjective "one/one sort" or "another."